 Plan on washing items at stops or reusing pieces to keep your luggage light.
 Have minimal, duffel-like baggage that can be smashed down.

 Traveling with minimal luggage will make a road trip more comfortable if the bags aren’t hovering over the back seat passenger’s heads.
-Less baggage makes it easier to make stops without worrying about items on the roof of the car.
+Less baggage makes it easier to make stops and explore without worrying about items packed on the roof of the car.

 Think of all the packing and unpacking during stays at hotels and how often you’ll be loading and unloading the car.

 Stay open-minded and flexible when road tripping.
-Part of the fun is getting lost and discovering not only new places, but things to enjoy you may not have known.
+Part of the fun is getting lost and discovering new places you did not know about.
 Pack minimally but thoughtfully, take into account your fellow road trippers’ needs and remember the importance of having entertainment and snacks for all.